Managing your health: a guide for people living with HIV

 Saturated and trans fats are not good for the health of your heart because they can clog your veins and arteries and raise your risk of heart disease.
-Avoiding saturated and trans fats is particularly important for people with HIV who are taking anti-HIV drugs, which may increase their levels of cholesterol.
+Avoiding saturated and trans fats is important for some people with HIV because some anti-HIV drugs may increase their levels of cholesterol.

 Saturated fats are found mainly in animal fats and dairy fats and should only be eaten in very small amounts.
 Trans fats are found in processed fast foods and snacks.
 They are also known as partially hydrogenated oils.
 Most baking shortenings and shortenings used for deep fat frying in restaurants are major sources of trans fats.
 Since significant health risks have been associated with trans fats, it is recommended that you avoid them completely.